Geopolitical Report 2785-2598 Volume 12 Issue 14

-The meeting on Afghanistan organised in Tehran confirms the Iranian desire to have a major role in Afghan and regional dynamics and stressed how several Asian countries are strongly promoting greater regional cooperation that in the future might contrast Western local interests and presence.
+The meeting on Afghanistan organised in Tehran confirmed the Iranian desire to have a major role in Afghan and regional dynamics.
+It stressed how several Asian countries are strongly promoting greater regional cooperation that in the future might contrast Western local interests and presence.

 The U.S. withdrawal, followed by Ashraf Ghani’s government collapse, left the country in a vast humanitarian, economic and socio-politic crisis.
 The Taliban takeover of control worries neighbouring countries and other regional actors because it represents a threat of extremism and terrorism diffusion that might involve the entire region.

 Iranian Foreign Minister Hossein Amir Abdollahian labelled the U.S. military intervention in Afghanistan an invasion and he defined Washington and its allies as ‘bullying powers’ that have caused dramatic conditions in Afghanistan.
 The Minister affirmed that regional actors must join forces and strive to create a more prosperous, secure, and stable environment, considering that no mechanism will last in-country without paying due to social and ethnic considerations and nuances.
 Furthermore, he underlined that a poor economy, low per capita income, the high rate of illiteracy and a lack of job skills are factors that impel individuals to join gangs and terrorist groups.